am an associate professor at the Computer Science Faculty of the Technion,

 I have done research on the following topics (see also publication list):

-Learning theory, with emphasis on learning from pairwise preference data and ranking, clustering and metric learning from similarity information, structured matrix completion, active learning, fast dimensionality reduction techniques and their use in analysis of large, high dimensional data.
+Learning theory, with emphasis on learning from pairwise preference data and ranking, clustering and metric learning from similarity information, structured matrix completion, active learning, fast dimensionality reduction techniques and their use in analysis of large, high dimensional data, lower bounds in linear computational models using matrix entropy.